 There’s also a certain segment of shoppers that actively seeks out the USDA Organic Seal and wants to know the food they’re buying is certified.
 These are your core customers.
 They’re the ones who are willing to pay a premium price for organic food, because for them, it’s a lifestyle choice.
 That seal is a stamp of approval and a guarantee to your customer base.

 As reported in an article from the Organic Produce Network, a 2017 survey from Mintel found 26 percent of consumers said they trust organic food labels.
 This also indicates, however, that the mass market may not see the same value.
-Even though the USDA’s organic label is strictly regulated, the survey found only 13 percent of consumers fully believe it.
+Even though the USDA’s organic label is strictly regulated, the survey found that only 13 percent of consumers fully believe it.